SmingHub/Sming/Sming/Arch/Rp2040/README.rst

    Adding RP2040 support to rBoot may work, however the Pico typically has only 2MByte flash which is quite restrictive.
    It is also necessary to compile images at different addresses as there is no windowed XIP (eXecute In Place) capability.
    See :library:`FlashIP` library for a basic method of OTA.
+   Note that the Pico2 boards have 4MByte flash and partition table support which requires integrating with Sming.
 Bluetooth
+   The SDK supports bluetooth for the CYW43439 BT/WiFi SoC which the Pico-W boards (and other) use.
-   The SDK supports this but has not yet been integrated into Sming.
+   This has not yet been integrated into Sming.
+RISCV (RP2350)
+   Sming builds ARM code but these devices also support RISCV.
+   This will require an additional toolchain and compile options.

 Installation